ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### DK

-* 2019 data incomplete.
-Should we use it?
+* data for 2019 is preliminary, which I think we don't want. -> delete these rows? (wasn't done by me)
+* otherwise no edits needed

 ### LTU
 * I have sent this mail to Arvydas: in some "eel_value" rows there was a "0" in places where "eel_missvaluequal" was NC or NR.
 I have deleted those "0"s, since this would mean 0 catches, not no data.
 I have found that in the T - Curonian Lagoon for some months (Jan, Feb, March, Nov and DEC) you have included 0 catches.
 I have checked the closure document, and I have seen that the fishery is closed during this months.
 Therefore, I think that it would be more correct not to include this months, (o catches means you have gone fishing and your catches have been 0.
 Please let me know if I´m correct.
+WAITING TO THE ANSWER
 * In some cases they have included data by month and also a total by year adding up all those months.
 I deleted the total because it duplicated the information.
 * In some cases, they don't have data by month and put "NC" or "ND" and then for the same year they do include whole year data.
 I deleted the NC and ND for months and left the annual data.

+### LTV
+* I have sent this mail to Arvydas In the case of Latvia there was not a contact person to check the data, so I though you might be related to that.
+In this way, I wanted to check with you that “0” catches is correct.
+You have included 0 catches during oct, nov, dec, jan, feb, marc, apr.
+0 catches mean that fisher have gone fishing and their catches have been 0.
+Is that the case?
+If the fishery was closed during these months you should write NP (no pertinent ).
+I have checked the closures files and they only describe closures during 2018 and 2019 and they only mention closures during nov, dic, jan.
+Could you clarify please if the 0 s correspond to 0 catches or to a fishery closure?
+WAITING TO THE ANSWER
+* LV_Latv changed to LV_tota

 # SEASONALITY